three-mountaineers/twitch_bot/README.md

 ## Section 5: Start the chatbot

-1. Hit "Ctrl + Windows key" -> "Command Prompt"
+1. Hit "Windows+ "Q" key -> "Command Prompt"
 2. Change directory to where you downloaded the code
 3. Type the following into the "Command Prompt" window: `python -m mountaineer_bot.main -c env.cfg -u me`
 4. You should see "Running in channels: {channels you listed}", then "Starting bot..." and then "{your username} is online!".
 If you see these, congrats, the bot is ready to go!